 |Early admission deadline:||Tuesday 1 February 2022.
 Applications will be processed throughout the year on a rolling basis.|

 |Regular admission deadline:||Friday 1 April 2022|

 |Who is this programme for?||For current university students (Bachelor and Master) in the arts and social sciences with an interest in political science, urban studies, sociology, anthropology, and social movements over time.
 Working professionals seeking continuing education in the field are also welcome to apply.|

-The cases we will explore are often grounded in - though not limited to - the city of Amsterdam: squatters’ movement, LGBTQ activism, a self-organised community of undocumented people, a project on alternative (Black) history, an advocacy organisation for sex workers’ rights, and more.
+Where possible, the course will pay specific attention to the local dynamics of these social movements in the city of Amsterdam.
+Potential topics include squatters’ movement, LGBTQ activism, a self-organised community of undocumented people, a project on alternative (Black) history, an advocacy organisation for sex workers’ rights, and more.
 The thread throughout the course are the dynamics between people and institutions, viewed from the former’s perspective to recenter narrative attention on people themselves.

-The course starts with a thorough overview of social movement theory and work on collective action, as well as a brief introduction to state formation.
+The course starts with a thorough overview of social movement theory and work on collective action.
 Subsequently, we will offer methodological tools to study bottom-up initiatives, after which we will combine the theories and methods to zoom-in on a the range of case studies.